 BA (Hons) (Psych), MClinPsych

-Jack is a clinical psychology registrar who enjoys working therapeutically with adults and young adults.
+Jack is a clinical psychologist who enjoys working therapeutically with adults and young adults.
 Jack is able to assist people with a wide range of psychological problems including anxiety, depression, anger management, relationship issues and personality disorders.
 He has a special interest in working with clients who have experienced trauma and young adults experiencing adjustment issues.
 Jack is a client-focussed clinician who is able to draw upon various evidence-based treatment approaches including cognitive-behavioural therapy (CBT) and acceptance and commitment therapy (ACT) to best suit the individual’s needs.

 Jack can be contacted on 0402190793 or at firstname.lastname@example.org.